Business and Sustainability Club

 Chicago Booth Energy Club

-A part-time Booth student organization that serves as a platform for discussion on all major drivers of the energy industry such as technology, public policy and regulation, energy security, and the environment.
+The Chicago Booth Energy Club serves as a platform for discussion on all major drivers of the energy industry such as technology, public policy and regulation, energy security, and the environment.

 Environmental Justice Task Force (EJTF)